Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 **Before you cast off** -> 💨 Take a deep breath and see which way the wind is blowing.

-Let’s take a moment to ensure smooth sailing ahead.
-With our guidance and the help of our community, your journey will be enjoyable, rewarding, and free of unnecessary detours.
+Prepare for your journey by checking out the [learning curve](#learning-curve) you are about to embark upon.
+Take a deep breath, learn from any mistakes and keep going!<br>

 **Building the boathouse** -> 🚢 Need a bigger boat?

 Explore [space requirements](#space-requirements), research the [power requirements](#power-requirements) and analyze the different [costs](#initial-costs) to get your shop setup and ready to roll<br>

-**Study your charts** -> 🌊 Is that a storm on the horizon?

-Prepare for your journey by checking out the [learning curve](#learning-curve) you are about to embark upon.
-Take a deep breath, learn from any mistakes and keep going!<br>

 **Maintain your equipment** -> 🧭 Why does it feel like your ship is veering off course?